Bring your class to the Cibolo Nature Center or Herff Farm for a hands-on learning adventure to remember.

 Please contact us at nature@cibolo.org or call (830) 249-4616.

 Outdoor Classroom field trips cost $12.00 per student and chaperone; teachers are free.
-The Cibolo offers full and partial scholarships to Title I schools.
+The Cibolo offers full and partial scholarships to Title I schools and half-price fees to Boerne ISD.

 Yes, we do.
-Please reach out to Stephanie Regets, our Director of Outdoor Learning, at stephanie@cibolo.org to discuss your students’ needs to ensure they have an optimal experience.
+Please reach out to our Education Team at nature@cibolo.org to discuss your students’ needs in advance of your trip to ensure they have optimal experience at The Cibolo.